trulysimple/.github/CONTRIBUTING.md

 ## Versioning

-Since we use semantic versioning, your changes should be accompanied by an _intent_, which corresponds to a long-lived base branch:
+Since we use semantic versioning, your changes should be accompanied by an _intent_, which corresponds to a long-lived branch:

 | Intent | Base branch | Description |
 | ------ | ----------- | ----------- |